Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Experiments

-Beyond model predictions, we further provide the empirical KL divergence (introduced in Appendix\,\ref{append:kldiv}) between the unlearned model and the retrained model's output distributions during sequential requests in Figure~\ref{fig:kldiv}.
+\textbf{Minimal KL divergence of MU-Mis from retrain model during sequential unlearn.} Beyond model predictions, we further provide the empirical KL divergence (introduced in Appendix\,\ref{append:kldiv}) between the unlearned model and the retrained model's output distributions during sequential requests in Figure~\ref{fig:kldiv}.
 It is evident that MU-Mis exhibits the lowest KL divergence from the retrained model throughout both the full-class and sub-class sequential unlearning processes.
-Although SSD displays a comparably promising utility and resilience Avg.
-Gap, its KL divergence stays inferior to that of MU-Mis all along.

-In general, MU-Mis stands out with its comprehensive capabilities in terms of unlearning utility, unlearning resilience as well as output indistinguishability, while current SoTA MU methods are disclosed to exhibit limitations and deficiencies in certain aspects.
+\textbf{Summary.} In general, MU-Mis stands out with its comprehensive capabilities in terms of unlearning utility, unlearning resilience as well as output indistinguishability, while current SoTA MU methods are disclosed to exhibit limitations and deficiencies in certain aspects.
 Their inappropriate or inadequate unlearning approaches undermine their reliability and applicability in practical scenarios.